1100011Dawg/Obsidian_Dawson/School/IB History/Mexican Revolution.md

  - gained wealth during his dictatorship
  - In 1910 allowed an election, won but competition declared it rigged
  - Strengthened The Catholic Church
+ - Built up federal army, and infrastructure with foreign capital
+ - Created a solid banking system and other infrastructure like railroads

 #### Cientificos(1876 1911))
  - Officials alongside Diaz extracted wealth from Mexico